magnusmel/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 ## 9 Which DDoS Controls Are in Place for the Mendix Cloud?

-All Mendix apps hosted in Mendix Cloud v4 are defended against the most common and frequently-occurring network and transport layer DDoS attacks.
+All Mendix apps hosted in Mendix Cloud v4 are behind AWS Shield Advanced and are defended against the most common and frequently-occurring network and transport layer DDoS attacks.
 In addition to this protection, the Mendix Cloud has extra detection and mitigation of large and sophisticated DDoS attacks, near real-time visibility of DDoS attacks, and 24/7 access to the AWS DDoS Response Team.